 Another picture of the dial, a complete mirror image of the Camper dial.
 Seriously fun and goofy.
 1-12 hours at the periphery, and 13-24 hours centrally.
 Minute/second hash marks, and green triangles every 5.
 The dial background is black.
 Not exactly matte, but not that shiny either.
 Case diameter is 36 mm.
 The 12 triangles are a robin's egg blue, really lovely.

-I want to switch gears for a moment and briefly talk about the Timex watch from which the above dial has been isolated.
+More pics and info re: this new steel TIMEX below, but I want to switch gears for a moment and briefly talk about a Timex watch from 1980s.
 Here is a link to the watch, probably one of the most rare Timex ever, made only during Feb and March 1982.
 I had one, but I sold it off some years ago!
 All I have left are these pictures.
 In 1964, US military specification "MIL-W-46374" was released, specifying characteristics of a watch that manufactured needed to adhere to, if they wanted to contract with US military to supply that watch type.
 There were different revisions.
 This 1982 Timex was based on the "B" revision from 1976.
 More on the MIL-W-46374 specification at the Wiki page.
 This specification was for a disposable watch, lower grade yet accurate movement, replacing the 15-jewel movements of an earlier specification.
 There is considerable additional information at this page.

 There has been a lot of speculation about this 1982 Timex.
 Its rarity suggests it wasn't made in great numbers.
 Certainly not in the numbers expected with a large military contract.
 Most people believe that the few watches that were made (maybe two hundred) were "prototypes" that Timex made so that the US military could test them.
 If the test was "passed," according to these theories, then Timex would be in the running to win the contract, and if won, mass produce the watch.
 I don't know that anyone can conclude that the watch "failed" the test.
 It could be that.
 It could be that a price agreement for a mass production could not be reached.
 It could be other things, and I think the bottom line is that no one really knows.
 But what is clear is this watch was made in very small numbers.